peer-open-source/xara-docs/source/user/manual/material/uniaxial/ode/bouc-wen.md

 - Parameter $\gamma$ is usually in the range from -1 to 1 and parameter $\beta$ is usually in the range from 0 to 1.
-Depending on the values of $\gamma$ and $\beta$ softening, hardening or quasi-linearity can be simulated.

 - The hysteresis loop will exhibit *softening* for the following cases: